caduandrade/vector_map_flutter/README.md

 The feature color is obtained from the first rule that returns a non-null color.
 If all rules return a null color, the default color is used.

-Mapping the property key
+Mapping the property key:

 ```dart
     MapDataSource polygons = await MapDataSource.geoJSON(
         geojson: polygonsGeoJSON, keys: ['Name', 'Seq']);
 ```

-Setting the rules
+Setting the rules:

 ```dart
     MapLayer layer = MapLayer(